Skip to content

 How to List Voice Access Commands

 Start by turning on Voice access.
 Once it’s active, either click the mic button or say “Voice access wake up.”
-When you see the system is listening, say “What can I say,” and a full list of available commands will pop up on your screen.
+When you see the system is listening, say “What can I say,” and a full list of available commands will appear on your screen.

 Voice access commands list